UrQuan1/scummvm/README.md

                                 cursors is used instead of the original golden ones

-Simon the Sorcerer 1 and 2 add the following non-standard keywords:
+Simon the Sorcerer I and II add the following non-standard keywords:

     music_mute         bool     If true, music is muted sfx_mute           bool     If true, sound effects are muted